WebMob-Technologies/androidmvp/README.md

-# Android MVP Architecture with RXJava2, Dagger2, Retrofit2,Eventbus and ButterKnife
+# Android MVP Architecture

-This project demonstrate MVP architecture with advance libraries like RXJAVA , DependencyInjection using Dagger2 and ButterKnife and Network api call using RXJava2 and Retrofit2.
+This project demonstrate MVP architecture with advance libraries like RXAndroid2, DependencyInjection using Dagger2 and ButterKnife and Network api call using RXJava2 and Retrofit2.

 ## Built With